liupeng2117/SubgroupBoost/README.md

 # SubgroupBoost

-This tutorial guide the reader through the analysis of treatment performing and non-performing subgroup identification using our package SubgroupBoost.
+This tutorial guides users through using our package SubgroupBoost to identify treatment performing and non-performing subgroups.

 ## Installation

-You can install the released version of SubgroupBoost from GitHub with:
+Install the released version of SubgroupBoost from GitHub with:

 ``` r
 devtools::install_github("liupeng2117/SubgroupBoost")